Skip to main content

 The new rules went into effect on Oct.
 1 and are meant to address the growing number of encampments in the city.

-The bylaw was approved after months of debate at city council meetings.
+The bylaw was approved after several council meetings, months apart.

 Neighbour reaction